-- The PhD in Computer Science.
+- PhD in Computer Science.
 This is a research degree which culminates in a unique dissertation that demonstrates original and creative research.
 Application instructions can be found here.

-- The M.S. in Computer Science.
+- M.S. in Computer Science.
 The department offers three types of M.S. degrees: (i) Plan A with a research thesis, (ii) Plan B with an independent project, and (iii) Plan C that only requires coursework-based projects.
 Application instructions can be found here.

-- The M.C.S.
+- M.C.S.
 (Masters of Computer Science) This is a coursework only degree for those students seeking to broaden their knowledge without doing research.
 It is designed to meet the needs of working professionals.
 Application instructions can be found here.

-- The M.S. in Software Engineering.
+- M.S. in Software Engineering.
 This degree focuses on working professionals that want to get a deeper understanding of software engineering and includes coursework plus a Plan B or capstone project.

 Students from other programs may pursue a computer science minor by completing the following requirements: